Clang Online Tutorials

 Clang compiles only C-like languages, such as C, C++, Objective-C, and Objective-C++.
 In many cases, Clang can replace GCC as needed, with no other effects on the toolchain as a whole.
 It supports most of the commonly used GCC options.
 A Fortran project, Flang was in-progress in 2022.
 However, for other languages, such as Ada, LLVM remains dependent on GCC or another compiler front end.

-Flang - Fortran edit
+Flang - Fortran

 The Flang project by Nvidia and The Portland Group adds Fortran support.
 Flang is LLVM's Fortran frontend.
 It is often referred to as "LLVM Flang" to differentiate itself from "Classic Flang" – these are two separate and independent Fortran compilers.
 "LLVM Flang" is under active development.
 Development versions of Flang were in progress as of October 2023 and could be downloaded from the LLVM Project.

-Performance and GCC compatibility edit
+Performance and GCC compatibility

 Clang compiling htop

-Clang's developers aim to reduce memory footprint and increase compilation speed compared to competing compilers, such as GCC.
+Clang's developers aim to reduce memory footprint and increase compiling speed compared to other compilers, such as GCC.
 In October 2007, they report that Clang compiled the Carbon libraries more than twice as fast as GCC, while using about one-sixth GCC's memory and disk space.
 By 2011, Clang seemed to retain this advantage in compiler performance.
 As of mid-2014, Clang still consistently compiles faster than GCC in a mixed compile time and program performance benchmark.
 However, by 2019, Clang is significantly slower at compiling the Linux Kernel than GCC while remaining slightly faster at compiling LLVM.

 While Clang has historically been faster than GCC at compiling, the output quality has lagged behind.
 As of 2014, performance of Clang-compiled programs lagged behind performance of the GCC-compiled program, sometimes by large factors (up to 5.5x), replicating earlier reports of slower performance.
 Both compilers have evolved to increase their performance since then, with the gap narrowing: